scalawithcats/scala-with-cats/src/pages/adt/structural-corecursion.md

 2. extract elements from each product type.

 So for `MyList` the minimal set of destructors is `isEmpty`, which distinguishes `Empty` from `Pair`, and `head` and `tail`.
-The extractors are partial functions, in the conceptual, not Scala, sense; they are only defined for a particular product type and throw an exception if used on a different case.
-You may have also noticed thtat the functions we passed to `fill` are exactly the destructors for natural numbers.
+The extractors are partial functions in the conceptual, not Scala, sense; they are only defined for a particular product type and throw an exception if used on a different case.
+You may have also noticed that the functions we passed to `fill` are exactly the destructors for natural numbers.

 The destructors are another part of the duality between structural recursion and corecursion.
 Structural recursion is: